Akita Cedar: A Traditional Japanese Cedar in Akita Prefecture

 Toyotomi Hideyoshi used Akita cedar when building Fushimi Castle

-It is said that Toyotomi Hideyoshi was the one who first used Akita cedar outside of the Akita area and made it famous.
-When Hideyoshi was building Fushimi Castle, he ordered the search for suitable timber for the castle.
-The type he liked best was Akita cedar.
-He immediately ordered the Akita clan, a powerful clan that ruled the northern part of Ugo Province (Akita Prefecture and Yamagata Prefecture) at the time (almost all of Akita Prefecture), to send Akita cedar to Kyoto
+When Hideyoshi was building Fushimi Castle, he ordered that suitable timber be found for the castle.
+The one he liked best was Akita cedar.
+He immediately ordered the Akita clan, a powerful family that ruled the northern part of Ugo Province (present-day Akita and Yamagata prefectures) at the time, to send Akita cedar to Kyoto

 Akita cedar felling scene during the Edo period.
 "Logging" Akita Somako Zozai no Ga (Art of Logging) Collection: Akita Prefectural Museum